 Staying near Vielha

-Vielha is located close to the famous ski resort of Baqueira-Beret, but during the warmer seasons, this whole area (called Vall D´Aran) is a great starting point to explore the Pyrenees of Catalonia.
+Vielha is located near the famous ski resort of Baqueira-Beret, but during the warmer months, this whole region – known as Vall d’Aran – is a fantastic starting point to explore the Pyrenees of Catalonia.

 Top things to see do in the Pyrenees of Catalonia: